workhorsylegacy/py-osinfo/README.md

 !!!
 WARNING !!!
 =========

 As of September 2017, this project is deprecated.
+Use https://github.com/nir0s/distro instead.